Sai7xp/personal-site/src/content/blog/05-jwt-auth-go/index.md

 date: "April 16 2025"
 ---

-## The Problem : How do we add Authorization to our APIs in Go ?
+## How do we add Authorization to our APIs in Go ?

 ### Basic Authorization